pelican2014/nerv.lua/README.md

 `maxPotential` (8) maximum potential that `potential` will reach after exceeding `threshold potential`

 `refractoryPeriod` (1) period of time when stimuli have no effect on `potential` when `potential` is undergoing massive change (if refractory period is 0, then the potential value of the nerv instance will not undergo a massive change when it exceeds threshold potential)

-`lagTime` (refractoryPeriod/2 or .5) delay before nerve impulse is fired to any connected nerv cell (if there is any)

-`isSynchronised` (false) determine whether nervs created at the same frame should have similar `potential` variations

 ###Sending stimulus
 ####Synopsis